JSarko27/MEng-ComputerVisionInAVs-Project/README.md

 We then get into the specifics of what should be done should a traffic light or a speed limit sign is detected.

-Using the HSV colour information we obtained with the ___ script, we can use OpenCV's perspectiveTransform and warpPerspective to obtain a bird's eye view of the object.
+Using the HSV colour information we obtained with the **colourdetection.py** script, we can use OpenCV's perspectiveTransform and warpPerspective to obtain a bird's eye view of the object.
 We then dilate the object before using the "countNonZero" function to count the number of pixels within the specified colour ranges.
 The CVZone library is then used to overlay messages based on the state of the object.

 An example can be seen with this maximum speed limit sign.
-Despite being placed on a blue reminiscent of a minimum speed limit sign, it accurately counts more red pixels than blue, showing that it is only account for the object itself as opposed to the background within the rectangle drawn around the object.
+Despite being placed on a blue reminiscent of a minimum speed limit sign, it accurately counts more red pixels than blue, showing that it is only accounting for the object itself as opposed to the background within the rectangle drawn around the object.

 <img width="769" alt="max30" src="https://user-images.githubusercontent.com/99783917/174928119-f5597783-677e-4971-a759-633a4b7f2a1c.png">